nicolardi/open_blog/src/blog/6-json-viewer-chrome-extension-1.md

 Most of these deps are used to create a package using webpack.
 I think that codemirror is used to beautify the JSON output

-What's interesting here is archiver that is a node package to create archives (zip) for example, clean-webpack-plugin that (as I can understand from the description) makes webpack create multiple file instead of just one.
+What's interesting here is archiver that is a node package to create archives (zip) for example, clean-webpack-plugin that (as I can understand from the description) makes webpack create multiple files instead of just one.

 The "scripts" key in package.json gives us the way to build and release. release sets th NODE_ENV variable to production and calls run build.
 What's strange here is that there is no separation (for example &&) between "NODE_ENV=production" and "npm run build".